The Wedding at Cana by Veronese: Meaning, Figures and Louvre Guide

 The Wedding at Cana

-It is believed that this figure in blue is French king Francois I, who was also an avid patron of the arts, even inviting Leonardo da Vinci to his court.
+It is believed that this figure in blue is French king Francis I, who was also an avid patron of the arts, even inviting Leonardo da Vinci to his court.

 Look closely and you will notice figures dressed in Ottoman, Persian, and African attire, as well as various servants, dwarfs, nobles, and merchants.
 Each group reflects a different layer of Venetian society and its international connections.